-West African Economic and Monetary Union (WAEMU) regulations note that transactions for imported products worth over 10 million XOF (\$18,000) (there are some exceptions - please review regulation No. 09/2010/CM/UEMOA) must be domiciled in a licensed intermediary bank, which is a bank licensed by a WAEMU country's Minister of Finance.
+Financial Transaction: West African Economic and Monetary Union (WAEMU) regulations note that transactions for imported products worth over 10 million XOF (\$18,000) (there are some exceptions - please review regulation No. 09/2010/CM/UEMOA) must be domiciled in a licensed intermediary bank, which is a bank licensed by a WAEMU country's Minister of Finance.
 This means that importers/buyers who import food and agricultural products worth over approximately \$18,000 into WAEMU member states (such as Senegal) are required to use licensed banks in WAEMU to facilitate payment to exporters.
-A Foreign Exchange

-Transaction Form must be approved by a licensed intermediary bank in WAEMU before a payment can be made.
+A Foreign Exchange Transaction Form must be approved by a licensed intermediary bank in WAEMU before a payment can be made.
 Please see WAEMU Regulation No. 09/2010/CM/UEMOA for more information.

-Product samples for trade shows or not for commercial distribution are subject to the same import regulations as all other products, such as registration and certification regulations.
-The same regulation applies also for sample, mail order and cross-border e-commerce shipments if the size is considered commercial.
-The importer can request a waver prior to shipment to get samples.
+Samples: Product samples for trade shows or not for commercial distribution are subject to the same import regulations as all other products, such as registration and certification regulations.
+The same regulation applies also for sample, mail order, and cross-border e-commerce shipments if the size is considered commercial.
+The importer can request a waiver prior to shipment to get samples.

-The entire duration of the customs clearance procedure normally takes few hours to few days unless there is an issue, including to but not limited to food safety issues, counterfeiting, smuggling, and or not meeting specific standards.
+Duration of clearance procedure: The duration of customs clearance may typically take several hours to several days unless there is an issue, including to but not limited to food safety issues, counterfeiting, smuggling, and or not meeting specific standards.

-The official language is French but import documents do not need to be translated if in English.
-However, translation in French, even not officially, can help expedite customs clearance.
+Language: The official language is French but import documents in English do not need to be translated.
+However, translation to French, even not officially certified, can help expedite customs clearance.

-There is a notification and an appeals system for detained and/or rejected product, each case is dealt with according to the specific regulations guiding the authority in charge.
+Detention or rejection: There is a notification and an appeals system for detained and/or rejected products.
+Each case is dealt with according to the specific regulations guiding the authority in charge.